Actual-Chat/actual-chat/docs/TaskList-AY.md

 Near-term:
-- Fix white screen in MAUI
 - Fix left panel appearing-disappearing
-- Select chat ID on click
 - Check why there are 2 error badges for errors + make sure only unique errors appear

 Mid-term: